 The Burnett Lease and the Doud Lease are located in close proximity to each another in Monterey County.
 They are part of a geological feature named the Monroe Swell.
 The Burnett Lease presently has two directional wells that are being produced from a depth of 2,900' from the Beedy Sand zone.
-The oil being produced is 19° gravity.
-We have future plans of drilling one horizontal well on this lease and to convert and old well bore into a salt water disposal well ("SWDW").
+The oil being produced is approximately 17° API gravity.
+We have future plans of drilling one horizontal well on this lease and to convert an old well bore into a salt water disposal well ("SWD").
 The Doud Lease has four directional well bores with three of those being produced from a depth of 3,300' from the Doud A Sand zone.
-The oil being produced is 22° gravity.
+The oil being produced is approximately 23° API gravity.
 We have future plans of drilling one additional directional well on this lease.
-The SWDW for the Burnett Lease will be utilized for the Doud lease as well.
+The SWD for the Burnett Lease will be utilized for the Doud lease as well.

 The Brentwood Lease is located in Contra-Costa County.
 This lease is part of a geological feature named the Meganos Unconformity.
 There are presently two directional wells producing from this lease.
-Additionally, another well bore will be worked over after a SWDW permit has been approved before putting it back in production.
+A work over was successfully completed on a third well to decrease water production and to increase oil production.
+This third well will be put back on production once the Sunflower Alliance lawsuit is settled and a SWD permit has been approved.
 The wells are producing from the Second Massive Sand from a depth of between 4,000'- 4,500'.
-The oil being produced is 32° gravity.
-A work over was successfully completed on one well to decrease water production and to increase oil production.
-It will be brought back into production when the SWDW is completed.
+The oil being produced is approximately 38° gravity.